silversub/terraform/provider/classic-infrastructure-resources.md

 Provide a rule for a security group.
 You can set the IP range to manage incoming (ingress) and outgoing (egress) traffic to a virtual server instance.
 This resource allows rules for security groups to be created, updated, and deleted.
 To create the security group, use the `security_group` resource.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup_Rule).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup_Rule).

 ### Sample Terraform code
 {: #sec-group-rule-sample}